pnochisaki/young-inglewood/_content/pages/membership.md

       Amongst olive trees and 200 year old oaks, enjoy a short leisurely guided winery tour.

-      <br> <br>
+      <br><br>

       Relax in our art filled tasting salon while you sip exquisite Young Inglewood wines during your exclusive wine tasting.
-Delight in the decor based on Jim and Jacky’s family room from the table setting to the art on the walls to the sweeping view of the organically farmed vines.
+Delight in the decor based on Jim and Jacky’s family room, from the table setting to the art on the walls to the sweeping view of the organically farmed vines.
     question: Does Young Inglewood offer wine tastings?
 ---
 ### IN ADDITION YOU’LL RECEIVE